odk-x/docs/odkx-src/injected-interfaces.rst

   **Returns:** The result of the barcode scanning action.

-Initiates a barcode scanning action within the ODK Survey app, allowing users to scan barcodes for data collection.
+Initiates a barcode scanning action within the ODK-X Survey app, allowing users to scan barcodes for data collection.

 captureGeopoint
 ~~~~~~~~~~~~~~~~